-- to contribute to the professional aims of a museum or heritage institution by undertaking an internship with such an institution
+- To contribute to the professional aims of a museum or heritage institution by undertaking a placement with such an institution;

-- to understand how the institution and program to which they contribute fits into broader global developments in the heritage sector
+- To understand how the institution and programme to which they contribute fits into broader global developments in the heritage sector;

-- to gain academically-based, professional experience crucial for proceeding to master programs in the fields of art history, museum studies and cultural heritage, and to create a professional network
+- To gain academically-based, professional experience crucial for proceeding to Master's programmes in the fields of Art History, Museum Studies and Cultural Heritage, and to create a professional network.

-The UCU Cultural Heritage Program is based in the Art History/ Museum Studies track, but is unique in that it may be combined with other tracks.
-The program consists of two courses from the Art History/ Museum Studies track: HUMHAR22 Museum Studies and UCHUMHAR32 Heritage.
+The UCU Cultural Heritage Programme is based in the Art History and Museum Studies track, but is unique in that it may be combined with other tracks.
+The programme consists of two courses from the Art History and Museum Studies track: HUMHAR22 Museum Studies and UCHUMHAR32 Heritage.
 These courses – and thereby CHIP - are also open to students interested in museums and heritage from across the Liberal Arts and Sciences curriculum.
 You can enter UCHUMHAR22 Museum Studies with any successfully completed 100-level HUM/ SSC/ SCI course.
 After completing Museum Studies, you can proceed to UCHUMHAR32 Heritage: Dynamics of Collections.
-Successful completion of those two courses, combined with many different tracks – in HUM, SSC, and SCI – qualifies you to undertake a supervised internship as part of the CHIP.
+Successful completion of those two courses, combined with many different tracks – in HUM, SSC, and SCI – qualifies you to undertake a supervised 7.5 EC academic internship as part of the CHIP.